Notice: It is always best practice to call ahead before visiting any library to use the service.

 Requesting a TexShare Card at Irving Public Library

-You may request a TexShare Card at the checkout desk of any Irving Public Library provided you meet the following conditions:
+Irving residents may request a TexShare Card at the checkout desk of any Irving Public Library provided you meet the following conditions:

 TexShare Visitor Card for Irving Public Library

 In order to request or renew by email, the cardholder must scan and submit the required photo and address IDs (PDF), the front and back of the TexShare card from the home library, the front and back of the home library card and include “Register for TexShare Card" or “Renew TexShare Card” in the email subject line to Circulation@CityofIrving.org (all account eligibility requirements still apply where applicable).
 Please wait for a reply from library staff before proceeding.
-We cannot guarantee the security of personal information emailed to the library.
+The library cannot guarantee the security of personal information emailed to the library.

 The cardholder also has access to the public computers and the library’s online resources and eBooks.
 The TexShare Visitor card will be valid until the expiration date on the card or one year, whichever is less.
 The account must be maintained in good standing in order to renew the TexShare card.